Working in Portugal

 The job market in Portugal is slowly recovering from the economic downturn and still experiences high levels of unemployment, especially in the graduate sector.
 This means there will be a shortage of graduate jobs for foreigners and competition for any available roles will be high.
 Most graduate jobs will tend to be located in the larger cities and unless you are looking to teach English, you will need to be able to speak some Portuguese.
 The job market relies heavily on tourism and the service sector; graduates might be more successful finding work in these areas.

 - Major industries: tourism, property and business services, hotels and catering, public services, agriculture, forestry and fisheries, textiles, wood and cork, retail.

-- Recent growth areas: call and contact centres and shared services centres.
-The aerospace, biotechnology and IT industries are also being developed in some areas.
+- Recent growth areas: call and contact centres and shared services centres, as well as construction, automotive trade and communication technologies.

 - Shortage occupations: seasonal jobs in the tourism, hotel and catering sector, doctors in various specialist areas, IT professionals, particularly computer engineers, call and contact centre managers.

 - Major companies: EDP (electricity), Cimpor (building materials), Corticeira Amorim (cork), Galp (energy group), Jerónimo Martins (retail), Millennium BCP (banking), Portucel Soporcel (pulp and paper), Portugal Telecom, Sonae (conglomerate), Martifer (metal construction and renewable energy), RE/MAX Portugal (real estate).

 What’s it like working in Portugal?

 - Average working hours: 40 hours a week, which is also the legal maximum.